 With increasing research in the past ten years, we now have far more reliable information on the ecology of Magombera forest in relation to other forests in Tanzania.
-The aim of this report is to provide impetus for the improved management and ecological monitoring of Magombera forest.
+The aim of this paper is to provide impetus for the improved management and ecological monitoring of Magombera forest.
+The content is a synthesis of a recent report for the WWF Tanzania Programme Office (Marshall 2008; Marshall & Mtoka 2008).
 There are seven main objectives that we address using both new and published data: